Abuzariii/Abuzariii/README.md

 <summary><h3>📝 Click to know about my work :</h3></summary>

 I am an experienced MERN stack Developer who can build highly responsive UIs, REST APIs, Graph QL and real time communications with Web Sockets.
 I can also analyze, visualize, clean and preprocess data for Machine or Deep Learning.
 On the db side I use PostgreSQL and MongoDB as my primary databases and Power BI to make dashboards for business intelligence.

+You can view all my online certificates here : https://github.com/Abuzariii/Certificates
 </details>